jessfeld/https-github.com-jessfeld-thalamocortical_network/README.md

 working with the current dev branch of netpyne will yield different results, as GABA b receptors will be implemented as a single point process instead of multiple point processes.
-< When is the new version of NetPyne being pushed?
-a) Don't we have access to it
-b) Will the new branch, or any existing branch of netpyne, handle multiple point processes?
-c) Can we define "single point process" and "multiple point process" here?>

 A raster plot resulting from running with the official netpyne development version (as opposed to the multiple synapse netpyne version) is located in the